 Pumpkin Seed Protein Powder

-Not as complete a protein as some other plant-based sources, what pumpkin seeds lack in amino acids, they make up for to some degree in minerals: they are a good source of magnesium, zinc and iron.
+Pumpkin seed protein powder is not as complete a protein as some other plant-based sources, what pumpkin seeds lack in amino acids, they make up for to some degree in minerals: they are a good source of magnesium, zinc and iron.
 If used alongside other protein sources (perhaps in the diet) they can certainly work well.

 Peanut Protein Powder

-Sometimes accused of being simply dehydrated peanut butter in fancier packaging, peanut protein powder nevertheless offers a big dose of natural protein
+Sometimes accused of being simply dehydrated peanut butter in fancier packaging, peanut protein powder nevertheless offers a big dose of natural protein.

 Algae Protein Powder

 Note that algae are not technically plants or animals (or fungi or bacteria either, come to that!).
 They are eukaryotic organisms called protists.
 Rest assured, though, they are vegan friendly.
 An example of an algae-based protein powder is spirulina, which has numerous nutritional benefits aside from the high protein content.